 Common Reasons For Bungee Jumping Accidents or Deaths

-In some situations, accidents have occurred because of the malfunction of the equipment.
-Not inspecting the equipment before using it, wearing a harness that is too loose, and even having your harness slip while you jump can lead to injury or death.
+In some situations, accidents have occurred because of equipment malfunction.
+Not inspecting the equipment before using it, wearing a too loose harness, and even having your harness slip while you jump can lead to injury or death.

 Though the risk is low, there have been cases where people had their necks broken from hitting the side of the platform or missing entirely.